sce81/terraform-tfc-deploy-workspaces/README.md

 This module should be called by a Terraform Cloud environment configuration

-- Assigning the tag "auto-apply" wil configure the target workspace to be flagged as automatic apply
+- Assigning the tag "auto-apply" will configure the target workspace to be flagged as automatic apply

-- tfe_variables must all be of a single type or Terraform will error.
+- Tfe_variables must all be of a single type or Terraform will error
+- Passing a list of sentinal policy set names will assign them to the deployed workspaces

 ##### Usage